A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: Introduction

 More recently, \cite{li2025nonsmooth, zheng2025doubly, zheng2023universal} studied a class of minimax problems of the form~\eqref{intro_problem}, where $p$ and $q$ are indicator functions of simple convex compact sets and a global Kurdyka-\L ojasiewicz (KL) condition is imposed on the inner maximization problem.
 They developed gradient descent–ascent-type methods that alternately update the $x$ and $y$ variables using first-order schemes, and established complexity guarantees for finding approximate stationary points.
 Notably, the class of minimax problems considered in \cite{li2025nonsmooth, zheng2025doubly, zheng2023universal} is significantly broader than those studied in \cite{huang2023enhanced, nouiehed2019solving,xu2023zeroth,yang2022faster}, since the KL condition generalizes the PL condition (which corresponds to the KL condition with exponent $1/2$) and accommodates nonsmooth objectives.
-However, requiring the KL property to hold globally is often too restrictive in practice, which limits the applicability of the proposed methods.
-To illustrate this limitation, consider the following simple minimax problem.